huijihuiguole/Abaqus_script/README.md

-# hello-world
+# Abaqus script
-My first trial

-This is the first commit trial.
+This is some simple ABAQUS script used in my research.